ningpj/myVoronMods/Blobifier Modifications/readme.md

   Redesign to incorporate:
   - Dovetail sliders to make it easier to adjust, reduce mounting hardware and improve rigidity **(DONE)**
-  - Internal mount and arm voids to improve rigidity - 0.1mm 2x voids (printed parts will always flex to an extent) **(DONE)**
+  - Internal mount and arm voids to improve rigidity - 0.1mm 2x voids (flex is inherent in printed designs like this and need it as rigid as possible to cap and prevent nozzle ooze) **(DONE)**
   - More material to secure m3 heat sets **(DONE)**
   - A1 Mini silicon wiper block.
-While easier to secure and replace, its smaller and has shorter knobs than the original A1 wiper (zig zag wipe option may help overcome size limitations) **(IN PROGESS & testing full size A1 wipers)**
+While easier to secure and replace, its smaller and has shorter knobs than the original Bambu A1 wiper (zig zag pattern may overcome size limitation) **(DONE - Discarded in preference to chunker, full size Bambu A1 wiper)**
   - Experiment with high temp silicon tubing as nozzle rest with filament pin to secure (Dubro aero/heli silicon fuel tubing - 180c-ish temp) **(DONE - Discarded due to ABS softening after prolonged exposure to 255c+ nozzle temp)**
   - Evaluate 250c silicon syringe and hole plugs from aliexpress as alternatives.
-Interestingly "most" silicon HE socks are only rated to 280c **(IN PROGRESS Testing Silicon button with 4mm ID PTFE tube mount)**
+Interestingly "most" silicon HE socks are only rated to 280c **(IN PROGRESS Testing Silicon button with 3/4mm ID/OD PTFE tube sleeve)**
-  - Additional options to detach filament klingons / blobs before final wipe (e.g. double silicon rest, angled edge and cutaways on mount, etc)  **(DONE)**
+  - Additional options to detach filament klingons / blobs before final wipe (e.g. double silicon rest, angled edge and cutaways on mount, etc)  **(DONE - Discarded in preference to chunker, full size Bambu A1 wiper)**

 - **Blobifier Macros**
   - Ambidextrous move logic to handle left and right hand installation (optimise moves based on install orientation e.g. towards and away from Blobifier)  **(IN PROGRESS)**